• Skip to primary navigation

 And although I've been known to happily pop open a jar of salsa, there's something so special about the freshly made variety.

-You can do a classic tomato salsa, black bean salsa with corn, pineapple salsa, cranberry salsa, pickle salsa, or a summery peach salsa, like I’m sharing today.
+You can do a classic roasted tomato salsa, black bean salsa with corn, pineapple salsa, salsa verde, pickle salsa, watermelon salsa, or a summery peach salsa, like I'm sharing today.

 This dip has the added oomph of black beans.
 It adds some protein and satiety to this fruity appetizer.